High School Academic Planning

 -

 Ranking GPA: A student's ranking GPA is calculated using only certain high school courses in English, math, science, and social studies that the Texas Education Agency (TEA) recognizes as eligible for graduation credit under the Foundation High School Program.
+For students graduating through the class of 2029, only the top 10% of students are ranked and given a ranking GPA.

 - How are grade points determined?